WozSoftware/BadlyDrawRogue/README.md

 a simple game backed by a very flexible engine that will allow creation of far more complex games down the line.

-I have no yet chosen the render techniques I will use yet.
+I have not yet chosen the render techniques I will use.
 The main application is currently an old WinForms project but as the engine lives in a separate project this will be switched out when I decide on the UI.